Trump, allies make frantic steps to overturn Biden victory

 Trump’s own election security agency has declared the 2020 presidential election to have been the most secure in history.
 Days after that statement was issued, Trump fired the agency’s leader.

-The increasingly desperate and erratic moves are not expected to change the outcome of the 2020 election, where Biden has now received more votes than any other presidential candidate in history and has clinched the 270 Electoral College votes needed to win.
+The increasingly desperate and erratic moves have no reasonable chance of changing the outcome of the 2020 election, where Biden has now received more votes than any other presidential candidate in history and has clinched the 270 Electoral College votes needed to win.

 But the president’s constant barrage of baseless claims, his work to personally sway local officials who certify votes and his allies’ refusal to admit he lost is likely to have a lasting negative impact on the country.
 Legions of his supporters don’t believe he lost.